AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 Click **Sign Up** in the top menu and try to create a dummy user.

-If you are successful and the app automatically signs into the created user, then your MEAN.js app in Azure has connectivity to the MongoDB (Cosmos DB) database.
+If you are successful and the app automatically signs into the created user, then your MEAN.js app in Azure has connectivity to the MongoDB (DocumentDb) database.

 ![MEAN.js app running in Azure App Service](./media/app-service-web-tutorial-nodejs-mongodb-app/meanjs-in-azure.png)